 This article answers: how much caffeine is in Coke Zero?

 What Is Coke Zero?

 Coke Zero is a product of Coca-Cola that has no sugars added, only the artificial sweeteners aspartame (Ace K) and acesulfame potassium (acesulfame K).
 Acesulfame K has no calories and does not raise blood sugar levels when passing through the body of a consumer.
-Ace K and acesulfame K are approved safe by the FDA (1).
+Ace K and acesulfame K are approved as safe for use in the UK by the Food Standards Agency (1).

 Ace K and caffeine may have negative effects on some even when consumed in moderation (2).

 There’s a laundry list of foods known to trigger a migraine attack, the most common ones being foods that contain histamine and MSG, chocolate, cheese and other dairy products, artificial sweeteners (e.g. aspartame), [and] caffeine . . .

 Coca-Cola Zero Sugar comes in several different flavours in the UK, including cherry and vanilla, with additional limited-release flavours.

 The full list of ingredients for a single can of 330 ml in the UK includes water, caramel colour, phosphoric acid, sweeteners aspartame and acesulfame K, natural flavourings Including caffeine, and sodium citrate (to regulate acidity).
 Coke Zero has 70 mg of sodium (1% of the daily recommended value).
 It also has an amino acid known as phenylalanine, which should be avoided by anyone with phenylketonuria (PKU).